-The site was strategically planned to maximize the potential of the triangular shaped property by locating the largest retailers at the center of the project and grouping smaller tenants at opposite points.
-The apex of the parcel is reserved for dining and other pedestrian oriented uses that are the architectural focus of the development.
-Modulated building massing and a varied palette of materials and finishes were provided to reinforce human scale proportions and break-up the three-quarter mile long backbone of the project.
-Design and Drawings done in conjunction with McClellanHunter & GFBA Architects.
+The site was strategically planned to maximize the potential of the triangular-shaped property by locating the largest retailers at the center of the project and grouping smaller tenants at opposite points.
+The apex of the parcel is reserved for dining and other pedestrian-oriented uses that are the architectural focus of the development.
+Modulated building massing and a varied palette of materials and finishes were provided to reinforce human-scale proportions and break-up the three-quarter mile long backbone of the project.
+Design and Drawings are done in conjunction with McClellanHunter & GFBA Architects.